Windows81/Roblox-Freedom-Distribution/README.md

 Resolves to type `function ($1) -> $2`.

-If the client doesn't include a user code whilst connecting to the server, this function is called.
+If the client doesn't include a [`-u` user code](#player) whilst connecting to the server, this function is called.
 Should be a randomly-generated value.

 ```
 retrieve_default_user_code = '''